Fanny Rysan Mulford Hitchcock: Life

-After obtaining her Ph.
-D. in Chemistry in 1894 from the University of Pennsylvania, she began experimenting more with metals.
+After obtaining her Ph.D. in chemistry in 1894 from the University of Pennsylvania, she began experimenting more with metals.
 She bought a mountain to have access to Uranium, known as "Taylor Hill" in Bellvale.
 This was also the location of Mistucky Brook.
 Miss Hitchcock entered a legal covenant with the city of Warwick which prohibited using land within a certain range of the brook for constructing buildings to reduce pollution, which resulted in a lawsuit in 1989.
 In 1909, she began working on her patent for “Food Compound for Promoting the Rapid Growth of Poultry”, which was finalized in 1913.
 In 1914 she wrote to a George H. Earle Jr. over World War I from London, and opinions on submarines in 1914.
 Mr. Earle then wrote to a judge with her information in 1917.
 She was declared incompetent in 1932, and was also in multiple lawsuits (one in 1933 and another in 1934) at the end of her life, regarding property and payments.
-She passed away on September 25, 1936, and is buried in Green-Wood Cemetery in Brooklyn, New York with the rest of her family.
+She died on September 25, 1936.

 Throughout her life, she joined many different scientific communities.
 While at the University of Pennsylvania, she was one of the first women to ever join the fraternity Kappa Kappa Gamma.
 She also joined the Sigma Xi Society, and was still a contributing member in 1925.
 Beta Alpha was the third university organization that she joined, where she created the first philanthropy, an annual prize of a table, accepted by the fraternity.
 This later developed into the Student Aid Fund.
 She joined the New York Academy of Sciences in 1881 and eventually became a fellow, and was also a fellow in the American Association for the Advancement of Science.
 In 1888, she conducted the 15th meeting of the New York Mineralogist Club in her house.
 She became a member of the American Mathematical Society in 1894 (and was a member until 1910), which was also known as Project Euclid and the New York Mathematical Society.
 She also joined the American Electrochemical Society, the American Chemical Society, the American Physical Society, the American Institute of Mining, Metallurgy, and Petroleum Engineers (joining in 1920), and the Franklin Institute.